mkeeler/gpm/README.md

 ### `mount`

 On Linux the mount command can be used to perform the bind mounting.
-This however may require root privileges in order to execute `mount`
+This however may require root privileges in order to execute `mount`so FUSE should be preferred.

 ## Usage (from bash)